-I want you to “look” at something.
-It’s called My Eyelab.
-And it’s a retail franchise.
+I want you to “look” at the My Eyelab franchise.
+It’s a retail franchise.
 “Retail???
 Are you crazy, Joel?”
 Maybe.

-But before I tell you about this franchise opportunity in the retail sector, there’s something I need to point out.
+But before I tell you about this franchise opportunity in the retail sector, and the My Eyelab franchise cost, there’s something I need to point out.
 It’s this:

 Unless you haven’t had access to economic-related news for the past couple of years, I’m going to assume that you’re aware of the fact that retail businesses have been struggling.